top of page

 • Its not uncommon for dogs to be uncomfortable with losing contact with the floor

-• The movement is different to on land and is not always the best at
+• The movement is different to on land and is not always as effective at improving movement on land compared to the treadmill

 • Often dogs tuck up their back legs and do not use them